Beaches & Dogs Safety In Kent

 Dogs and beaches go together like sun and ice cream, but Summertime leash laws mean some restrictions for your pooch’s coastal outings.
 Luckily in Kent, there are plenty of beaches for fur babies to visit that are canine-friendly with the family – see our blog post for Dog-Friendly Beaches in Kent for a full round-up of where they can visit the seaside this Summer.

-This Beaches & Dogs Safety In Kent guide helps pawsome pets safe on the Kent coastline, plus highlights where there are Summer beach bans.
+This Beaches & Dogs Safety In Kent guide helps pawsome pets stay safe on the Kent coastline.

 POOCH COOL

-Tip tips to keep dogs safe on the beach from the vet charity for pets in need, the pdsa
+Top Tips to keep dogs safe on the beach from the vet charity for pets in need, the PDSA

 SHADY SPOTS: Take a parasol or a beach tent so your dog can get out of the sun if it gets too hot.